Consulting the Community

 Sport and music will feature strongly.
 Individual talent will be encouraged and the benefits of participating in a group or team with others will be an important part of a rewarding and successful school experience.

-We would welcome your views on the proposed new Free School for Cheltenham.
+We would welcome your views on the proposed new Free School for Gloucester.
 Please complete this brief survey*.

 If you prefer not to complete the survey, please simply pledge your support for CBAT's proposals by clicking here.